 Jenny continued: "From my experience, having a great engineering idea just isn’t enough; to successfully scale the company you need to continue to build the business skills to match.
 Through a number of training opportunities and an extensive support network, the Hub’s programme ensures leaders walk away with the necessary skills to successfully upscale their business."

-Ana Avaliani, Head of Enterprise at the Royal Academy of Engineering, said: "The SME Leaders Programme has been running for 18 months and we have been pleased with the progress our current intake has made - whether launching their first products, raising funds to grow, or entering new markets.
+Ana Avaliani, Head of Enterprise at the Royal Academy of Engineering, said: "The SME Leaders Programme has been running for 18 months and we have been pleased with the progress our current intake has made with many of them practicing their leadership skills - whether launching their first products, raising funds to grow, or entering new markets.
 The Enterprise Hub exists to provide the skills and support we know are essential in inspiring belief in engineering enterprise.
-We look forward to receiving some more high quality applications for this year."
+We look forward to receiving some more high quality applications for this round."

 Since 2013, the Enterprise Hub has supported over 100 entrepreneurs and SMEs, helping to develop ideas into investable, high-growth companies.